contiki-os/contiki/platform/cc2538dk/README.md

     Thread model: single
     gcc version 4.3.2 (Sourcery G++ Lite 2008q3-66)

-If the toolchain is not installed, download and install one of the following versions:
+The platform is currently being used/tested with the following toolchains:

 * GNU Tools for ARM Embedded Processors.
+This is the recommended version.
 Works nicely on OS X. <https://launchpad.net/gcc-arm-embedded>
 * Alternatively, you can use this older version for Linux.
 At the time of writing, this is the version used by Contiki's regression tests. <https://sourcery.mentor.com/public/gnu_toolchain/arm-none-eabi/arm-2008q3-66-arm-none-eabi-i686-pc-linux-gnu.tar.bz2>
-* Lastly: Sourcery Codebench Lite for ARM processors from the URL below.
-Make sure to select the EABI Release. <http://www.mentor.com/embedded-software/sourcery-tools/sourcery-codebench/editions/lite-edition/>

-The first one is newer.
-The second has been in use for a longer period of time and the Contiki code has been tested with it more extensively.

 Drivers
 -------